-Lately, visitors to Merri Creek have been overwhelmed by the amount of litter trapped among vegetation and on the creek banks.
-Recent heavy rainfall washed a vast amount of litter from local streets into the creek, via underground stormwater drains.
+Visitors to Merri Creek are often alarmed by the amount of litter trapped among vegetation and on the creek banks.
+The great majority of this litter comes after rain runs it from local streets into the creek, via underground stormwater drains, and it's obviously a lot worse when it rains heavily.

 There's been a lot of community interest in helping to remove this litter.
 This is great, but we want to ensure that litter clean-ups are done safely.
 Wet weather brings hazards such as slippery/muddy banks, site flooding and strong water flows.
 We always complete a site safety assessment before going ahead with community litter clean-ups.
 Follow the 'Read more' prompt to find out how we support people to safely undertake litter clean-ups.